jaroslav-zukov/genome-assembly-notes/content/index.md

 The process of basecalling is *lossy* in nature, and it's also biased on the human data - it has larger basecall error on fish and invertebrates because of the training dataset for the basecalling models.
 We take in consideration much more information about the read - context of the neighboring nucleotides and chemical modifications.
 We are also agnostic to the pore chemistry - the algorithm will work with a new pore type.
 The only constraint is the consistency of the pore chemistry for one assembly (because same reads have to produce very similar signals)

 ## Plan of action
+Here are several sub-projects
+### Main - building new raw probabilistic assembler
 1. Verify assumptions
 2. Construct the theoretical solution and build the proof of concept
 	1. Create a distance function for finding overlaps from DFT transformed waves